saurabh-hirani/saurabh-hirani.github.io/_posts/2019-03-01-grequests-https-part-1.md

 ### Introduction

-If you have to download n pages of a site with the format ```https://site?page=n``` where n = 1 to 100, the following snippet of code would be very slow as it would download them one by one.
+If you have to download n pages of a site with the format ```https://site?page=n``` where n = 1 to 100 in python, the following snippet of code would be very slow as it would download them one by one.

 {% gist 6c904e3e6866c9c26e5f51d4883803dc %}